-On-the-day settlement risk arises when MUS(EMEA) initiates payment or delivery to the counterparty and continues until the reciprocal payment or delivery is received.
-With Delivery Versus Payment (DVP) settlement, the risk of loss of the principal is effectively mitigated.
-Free of Payment (FOP) transactions represent a certain level of risk as MUS(EMEA) will be exposed to the loss of the full principal amount as well as the market risk during settlement until a replacement transaction is completed.
-MUS(EMEA)'s key controls include:
+On-the-day settlement risk arises when the Group initiates payment or delivery to the counterparty and continues until the reciprocal payment or delivery is received.
+With Delivery Versus Payment (DVP) settlement, the risk of credit loss on the principal is effectively eliminated, but may give rise to other risks in the case of non-delivery.
+Free of Payment (FOP) transactions represent a certain level of credit risk as the Group will be exposed to the credit loss of the full principal amount as well as the market risk during settlement until a replacement transaction is completed.
+The Group's key controls include:

-- Delivery Risk limits reflecting MUS(EMEA)'s assessment of the counterparty's credit worthiness. - Delivery Risk is monitored daily to ensure that settlements are performed within the approved settlement limits.
+- FOP Delivery Risk credit limits reflecting the Group's assessment of the counterparty's credit worthiness. - Delivery Risk is monitored daily to ensure that settlements are performed within the approved FOP limits.